 The REIT manager seeks to optimize the capital structure and cost of capital structure.
 The REIT manager considers the market interest rate in each situation and forecasts the interest rate to help make the decision to proceed with the type of loan which reflects the lowest cost of debt to FTREIT in order to maximize benefit for the unitholders.
 The REIT manager sets the policy on lending loan/debentures or any type of loan at an appropriate level, to maintain refinancing risk and comply with SEC regulations which set leverage level not over 35% (for no investment grade) and 60% (for investment grade).

 Moreover, the Credit Rating of FTREIT is not below investment grade.
-The current rating of FTREIT is A (tha) which is rated by TRIS Rating Company Limited and this is the highest rating for industrial and logistics REITs in Thailand.
+The current rating of FTREIT is A (Stable Outlook) which is rated by TRIS Rating Company Limited and this is the highest rating for industrial and logistics REITs in Thailand.